The dual of Brown representability for some derived categories: Proof of Theorem

+More generally, if $\A$ is a Grothendieck category, it may not have enough projectives, and the left--side functor might not be an equivalence.
+But it must have enough injectives, and the right--side equivalence must hold as it can be seen from \cite[Section 5]{ALS}.
+Another proof of this fact is contained in \cite[Section 3]{F}.

-The second ingredient of our proof is an adaptation of the argument in \cite[Appendix]{KP}.
-Throughout this section fix a complete abelian category $\A$, which has an injective cogenerator.
-For fixing the setting, let say that we consider double complexes with entries in $\A$, whose differentials go from down to up and from left to right.
-That is a double complex is a commutative diagram of the form:
+We consider double complexes with entries in $\A$, whose differentials go from bottom to top and from left to right.
+That is, a double complex is a commutative diagram of the form: